LearningLocker/docs/src/http-statement-deletion.md

 Sending a POST with a JSON body holding the required deletion filter to the following endpoint will remove all data matching that filter from the respective organisation (or store) that the client is attached to.

 _e.g.
-Deletes all completions in an organiation/store_
+Deletes all completions in the client's organisation or store_

 ```
 POST http://www.example.org/api/v2/batchdelete/initialise